I-E-T-Lucknow/B.Tech--IT-2022/18_Grp_AutomaticSummarisationOfUserReview/readme.md

 In this report, we describe an approach to automatically summarize customer reviews and present the prelimanary results of our research on product reviews listed on amazon.com .
 It often results in high accuracy in extracting phrases from noisy customer reviews.

 Our final year project, done under the guidance of Dr. Parul Yadav and Dr. Aditi Sharma is based on the Text summarization.
-We have  combined the features of TextBlob (subjectivity) and Vader(compound)  for Sentiment analysis.
-And a TextRank Algorithm to decide the most important sentences in the text.
+We have  combined the features of TextBlob (subjectivity) and Vader(compound)  for Sentiment analysis, Glove model for word embeddings and a TextRank Algorithm to decide the most important sentences in the text and.

 This project summarizes the text along with with identifying the sentiments of user.
 It separates those sentiments into sets of negative and positive and then ranks the sentences accordingly.